 In addition, we were tasked by the legislature to lay out the process for a proposed expansion of home visiting across the state of Washington.

-For more information, visit Ounce Washington Home Visiting Services Account.
+For more information, visit Start Early Home Visiting Services Account.

 A primary funding source of the home visiting program in Washington State is the federal Maternal, Infant Early Childhood Home Visiting Program, MIECHV.
 Since 2010, Washington has received several formula and competitive grants to both fund existing programs and expand the programs reach across the state.
 Read more

-In partnership with Ounce Washington and SRI International, we have concluded the RISE Home Visiting Evaluation.
+In partnership with Start Early and SRI International, we have concluded the RISE Home Visiting Evaluation.
 This was a three-year study that ran from fall of 2013 to fall of 2016 and was designed to include both a process and an outcome evaluation.

 The process evaluation answered the primary research question: How does the Implementation HUB develop to support high-quality home visiting services in Washington?